Medium/falkor-archived/README.md

 requesting this can be quite noisy.
 It is recommended you use it for debugging only.
 By default doesn't log response body.

-#### .setAsserter()
+#### .setAsserter() and .done()

-By default Falkor uses the nodeunit test object to execute assertions on.
-In some cases you might want to provide your own assertion object, but make sure to support the full interface.
+By default, Falkor test cases are nodeunit-compatible functions.

+In some cases, you might want to provide your own assertion object.
+It should implement all the methods of the [NodeJS assert API](http://nodejs.org/api/assert.html) and a `done` method.

-If you want to use Falkor without nodeunit the best way is to construct and run a TestCase directly:
+The best way is to construct and run a TestCase directly. `setAsserter` populates the assertion object.  `done` kicks off the request, waits until the assertions finish, then calls `customAsserter.done()`.

 ```
 new falkor.TestCase(url)
     .withMethod('POST')
     .expectBodyMatches(/fish and chips/)
     .setAsserter(customAsserter)
-    .run()
+    .done()
 ```

 #### falkor.setBaseUrl(url)